TotallyInformation/node-red-contrib-uibuilder/docs/walkthrough1.md

 ## Displaying data from Node-RED

-Hi, much easier.
 You don't really want to send HTML to the front-end if you can help it.
 Much better to send the data you need.
 So no need for any template nodes at all.

 Send the data in 1 or more standard messages from Node-RED.
 The uibuilder node sends the whole msg to your front-end.

 In your front-end code, you need a uibuilder.onChange('msg', function(msg){...}).
 Inside the function, take the contents of the msg and assign it to variables that you have pre-defined in your Vue app data section so that they are responsive.

 You use the responsive variables in your Vue HTML.
 Lots of tutorials on using Vue so have a look at some of those if you've not used it before.
 The only difference with uibuilder is the onChange function which is your link from Node-RED.

+## No-code UI's

+uibuilder is still growing towards offering more no-code capabilities like Node-RED's Dashboard extension does.
+However, it is starting to offer these features via the "new" client available since v5.
+V6.1 introduced a new node `uib-element` that is the first usable no-code feature.

+It takes in simple data structures and outputs configuration data either direct to a uibuilder front-end or via an output msg.
+Several simple options such as tables and lists are available in uibuilder v6.1, additional elements and structures will be made available in future versions.

+## Low-code UI's

+The data that `uib-element` outputs is a format that you can use in your own flows in Node-RED and even in front-end code if desired.
+It describes a set of HTML UI elements but does not need you to actually write HTML code.
+The configuration schema is very flexible and even allows you to load configuration data, HTML, scripts, and new ECMA Modules/Components from external files.

+The schema and the UI creator functions built into the front-end client are specifically designed to work with current and future HTML standards in order to avoid the kinds of issues commonly encountered when using 3rd-party front-end frameworks (e.g. major version changes forcing rewrites of all of your tooling).
+So ES Modules, ECMA Components, and future ECMA versions should all be supported.

 ## Sending data to Node-RED